-- Trout, salmon, whitefish, and sculpins may not be used whole or in parts/ pieces as dead bait. - The eggs of char, cisco, arctic grayling, salmon or trout may be used as bait.
-Other parts/pieces of salmonids may not be used as bait. - Only non-game fish native to the Western Fishing District (large scale sucker, longnose sucker, northern pikeminnow, peamouth chub, redside shiner, longnose dace) may be captured and used as dead bait.
-All other non-game fish caught or purchased must be preserved by freezing, salting or brining. - Parts/pieces of bass or yellow perch may be used as bait if edible portions are not wasted.
+- No trout, salmon, whitefish, or sculpins may be used whole or in parts/ pieces as dead bait. - The eggs of char, cisco, arctic grayling, salmon or trout may be used as bait. - Only non-game fish native to the Western Fishing District (large scale sucker, longnose sucker, northern pikeminnow, peamouth chub, redside shiner, longnose dace) may be captured and used as dead bait.
+All other non-game fish caught or purchased must be preserved by freezing, salting or brining. - Parts/pieces of bass or yellow perch may be used as bait if edible portions are not wasted. - No amphibians or reptiles may be captured and used as dead bait. - Dead crayfish (whole, parts, or pieces) and other invertebrates may be used as bait on all waters not restricted to artificial lures only.